oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 ## Task 3: Create a Tool to Update Database

-You'll create a tool that an agent can use during task processing.
+You'll create a tool that a task will use.
 Each tool is identified by a unique name and includes attributes that define its purpose, implementation logic, and metadata.
 You'll verify the tool by querying a corresponding view.

 1. Create Update\_Order\_Status\_Tool.